sermonindex/sermonindex-ui/README.md

 # SermonIndex PoC

 This is a proof of concept for a SermonIndex app using Remix.
+You can read the [OSS Disclosure](/OSS_Disclosure_si-poc) of all open source packages used.

 ## Development